emreboga/sudoku/README.md

 4- Base and Table componetns from Pure-css library

 ## Future Improvements
 Sudoku game has a solid infrastructure to improve and build upon.
-We can categorize these improvements in two.
+However due to limited time, I wasn't able to add all the things I wanted to add.
+We can categorize these improvements in two topics.
 ### Infrastructure
-**CSS preprocessors:** Due to limited time, I wasn't able to add a CSS preprocessor the project infrastructure.
-There will certainly be a huge improvement by adding one.
+**CSS preprocessors:** A CSS preprocessor will certainly be a huge improvement in the project infrastructure.
+It will allow the developer more flexibility when writing CSS.
+**Resource minification:** JavaScript and CSS resources are currently not minified or uglified during build process.
+By adding this functionality there will be a considerable amount of performance improvement, especially in mobile devices with slower connections.
+**Data binding:** Jade templates used in the game don't have a direct data-binding to the model.
+The board is rendered on the page from scratch everytime a game starts.
+A data binding between templates and the model would allow to generate the html with the values as opposed to adding them later.
+### UI Design
+The simplistic approach demands the usage of less UI elements on the page.
+This has been the way of thinking during the development of the game.
+However there are still improvements without breaking this rule.
+**All possible values:** Entering a number in mobile devices can be little time-consuming.
+To improve this we can show the user all possible values when clicked/tapped on a cell.
+**Customizable difficulty levels:** Giving only three options for difficulty can become less challenging for the user after a certain time.
+We can provide a more customizable way of setting the difficulty, such as getting the number of empty cells from the user.